homeownership

 How long will it take for me to get a home?

 The whole process from application to move in may take up to 18 months.
-There are many factors involved with getting your home: available land, sweat equity hours, specific needs, etc. We are committed to getting you in your home as quickly as possible and in return we appreciate your hard work and patience.
+There are many factors involved with getting your home: available land, sweat equity hours, specific needs, etc. We are committed to getting you in your home as quickly as possible.

 Once an application is completed and turned in, what happens next?